stripe-archive/datadog-checks/README.md

     expect: absent
 ```

-## Resque

-Fetches metrics about processed jobs from Resque.
-It's pretty minimal, but we only needed it for a small thing.

 ## Jenkins Metrics

 Fetches metrics from Jenkin's [Metrics Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Metrics+Plugin) (which you must install separately).
 It fetches all the metrics under `vm.*` and emits them as gauges except the `vm.gc.*.count` and `vm.gc.*.time` which are emitted as `monotonic_count`.